Severe Weather Statement issued for Walworth by NWS - NewsBreak

 Severe Weather Statement issued for Walworth by NWS

-Effective: 2021-08-28 01:08:00 MDT Expires: 2021-08-28 01:30:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Walworth A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 245 AM CDT FOR CENTRAL WALWORTH COUNTY At 212 AM CDT, a severe thunderstorm was located near Akaska, or 10 miles southwest of Selby, moving east at 30 mph.
-HAZARD...Half dollar size hail.
+Effective: 2021-08-28 01:18:00 MDT Expires: 2021-08-28 01:30:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing large hail.
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
+Target Area: Walworth A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 245 AM CDT FOR EASTERN WALWORTH COUNTY At 220 AM CDT, a severe thunderstorm was located near Akaska, or 7 miles southwest of Selby, moving east at 30 mph.
+HAZARD...Golf ball size hail.
 SOURCE...Radar indicated.
-IMPACT...Damage to vehicles is expected.
-Locations impacted include Selby and Java.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov
+IMPACT...People and animals outdoors will be injured.
+Expect damage to roofs, siding, windows, and vehicles.
+Locations impacted include Java and Akaska.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0